Hellkryptonium/Hellkryptonium/README.md

 # 💫 About Me, I'm Mohd Harish:
 I'm a first year B.Tech CSE Student at Galgotias University.
-I'm aspiring software engineer<br>and Trying to learn Open Source Contribution
+I'm an aspiring software engineer<br>and Trying to learn Open Source Contribution

 ## 🌐 Socials: